SpaceX swapping out a pair of rocket engines weeks ahead of next astronaut launch

 NASA said it is confident that the problem has been fixed, but that there are still several data reviews to come before the launch.
-It said it would authorize SpaceX to fly the mission unless officials were confident the rocket is safe.
+The agency said it would authorize SpaceX to fly the mission only if officials were confident the rocket is safe.

 “I think we see a pretty good path to get to flight, and we’ll fly when we’re ready,” Steve Stich, the manager of NASA’s commercial crew program, told reporters in a news conference.
-“We’re certainly taking the time, and the SpaceX team is committed to flying when we’re ready as well.
+“We’re certainly taking the time, and the SpaceX team is committed to flying when we’re ready as well."

 The mission for the Space Force was aborted just two seconds before launch after sensors detected an over pressurization inside a couple of engine nozzles.